Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Pisces
 Blood Type: A
 Personality: friendly, social, caring, attractive, extroverted, friendly, flirty, friendly
 Notes: Rui has a curse that allows him to absorb the life energy of anything he touches called a "reaper curse", because of this Rui wears gloves all the time and avoids touching anyone when possible.
+Rui owns and runs his own bar from the Obscuary dorm, he makes all the drinks himself from anomalous plants in Obscuary's garden.

 Name: Lyca Colt
 House: Obscuary